w3f/Grants-Program/applications/Crystal.md

 Technology: JS / Rest API

-1. Authorization by a account key
+1. Authorization by an account key
 2. Obtaining a list of user’s NFTs through his public key
 3. Changing the parameters of an NFT by the author of the collection (for example, when it is necessary to update the parameters of an item in the game)